 Nonsteroidal anti-inflammatory drugs (including diclofenac) may rarely increase the risk for a heart attack or stroke.
 This effect can happen at any time while taking this drug but is more likely if you take it for a long time.
-The risk may be greater if you have heart disease or increased risk for heart disease (for example, due to smoking, family history of heart disease, or conditions such as high blood pressure or diabetes).
+The risk may be greater in older adults or if you have heart disease or increased risk for heart disease (for example, due to smoking, family history of heart disease, or conditions such as high blood pressure or diabetes).
 Do not take this drug right before or after heart bypass surgery (CABG).

 Also, this drug may rarely cause serious (rarely fatal) bleeding from the stomach or intestines.
 This effect can occur without warning symptoms at any time while taking this drug.
 Older adults may be at higher risk for this effect.
 (See also Precautions and Drug Interactions sections.)

 Stop taking diclofenac and get medical help right away if you notice any of the following rare but serious side effects: bloody or black/tarry stools, persistent stomach/abdominal pain, vomit that looks like coffee grounds, chest/jaw/left arm pain, shortness of breath, unusual sweating, weakness on one side of the body, sudden vision changes, trouble speaking.

 Diclofenac is used to relieve pain and swelling (inflammation) from various mild to moderate painful conditions.
 It is used to treat muscle aches, backaches, dental pain, menstrual cramps, and sports injuries.
 It also reduces pain, swelling, and joint stiffness caused by arthritis.
 Reducing these symptoms helps you do more of your normal daily activities.
 This medication is known as a nonsteroidal anti-inflammatory drug (NSAID).If you are treating a chronic condition such as arthritis, ask your doctor about non-drug treatments and/or using other medications to treat your pain.
 See also Warning section.

 How to use Zipsor